 What we usually call "weight" in our everyday life is technically referred to as

-To avoid confusion or unnecessary complications, we talk about mass units, referring to them as weight units.
+To avoid confusion or unnecessary complications, we will talk about mass units, but refer to them as weight units.
 We adopt the common way of speaking instead of the technical one.
 For those who would like to be more technical and precise, we remind that an object with a mass of

 1kg on the Earth will weigh